EqualExperts/eesa/README.md

 The flight computer is a Pixhawk 2.1 with embedded Intel Edison.

 The Edison runs Ubuntu linux.
-Dronkit python scripts communicate via MAVLink to control the Pixhawk 2.1 flight computer.
+[Dronekit](http://dronekit.io/) python scripts communicate via MAVLink to control the Pixhawk 2.1 flight computer.

 The two UAV planes under test are the Buffalo FX-79 with custom inverted V tail and a 2m clone of the Shadow 200 drone.